gajus/roarr/README.md

 <a name="roarr-motivation"></a>
 ## Motivation

-For a long time I have been a big fan of using [`debug`](https://github.com/visionmedia/debug). `debug` is simple to use, works in Node.js and browser, does not require configuration and it is fast.
+For a long time I have been a big fan of using [`debug`](https://github.com/visionmedia/debug). `debug` is simple to use, works in Node.js, does not require configuration and it is fast.
 However, problems arise when you need to parse logs.
 Anything but one-line text messages cannot be parsed in a safe way.

 To log structured data, I have been using [Winston](https://github.com/winstonjs/winston) and [Bunyan](https://github.com/trentm/node-bunyan).
 These packages are great for application-level logging.
 I have preferred Bunyan because of the [Bunyan CLI program](https://github.com/trentm/node-bunyan#cli-usage) used to pretty-print logs.
 However, these packages require program-level configuration – when constructing an instance of a logger, you need to define the transport and the log-level.
 This makes them unsuitable for use in code designed to be consumed by other applications.